confluentinc/ksql/design-proposals/klip-33-key-format.md

 The introduction of additional key formats means that while the deserialized key from both sides of a join may match, the serialized binary data may differ if the key serialization format is different.
+To accommodate this, ksqlDB will automagically repartition one side of a join to match the key format of the other.

+Choosing which side to reparation can not be driven by the size of the data, as in a traditional database system, as the size of the data is potentially infinite and the throughput of each side of a join, unknown.

+Hence the optimiser will base which side to repartition using an algorithm to minimise the number of reparations.
+For an N way join, the engine will determine which sources need to be repartitioned anyway, as they are joining on something other than the key, and which don't.
+Changing the key format of a source that needs to be repartitioned anyway is 'free'.
+Changing the key format of a source that doesn't already need a repartition will have a fixed cost.
+The formats with the lowest repartitioning cost wins.

+**Q: we could price repartitioning tables _slightly_ less than streams if we think there's any reason to assume that _on average_ they see less throughput**

-To accommodate this, ksqlDB will automagically repartition the right side of a join to match the key format of the left side.
-Such repartitioning is possible and safe, even for tables, because the logical key of the data will not have changed, only the serialization format.
+Such repartitioning is possible and safe... ish, even for tables, because the logical key of the data will not have changed, only the serialization format.
 This ensures the ordering of updates to a specific key are maintained across the repartition.
+Of course, the repartitioning can, and probably will, introduce out-of-order data, as the records are shuffled across partitions.
+This phenomenon already exists for other implicit repartitions, and will be documented.

+To ensure query plans written after this work are forward compatible with future enhancements to support single key columns wrapped in JSON object, Avro records, etc, and ultimately multiple key columns, a new `UNWRAP_SINGLE_KEY` value will be added to `SerdeOption` and explicitly set on all source, sink and internal topics.
+See [Future multi-column key work](#future-multi-column-key-work) below for more info.

 ## Test plan